djsouthall/beacon/README.md

 6. You can now test that the graphical elements are working by running something like xeyes
     * `sudo apt-get install x11-apps`
     * `xeyes` - A pair of eyes should pop up that track mouse movement.
 You can close this with ctrl-c
+7. You can see where your WSL files are stored by executing `explorer.exe .`, which will open Windows Explorer in the current directory.
+You can then copy and past the path from above.
+This is where you should direct any code editor, if you want to run windows programs to edit the code on your linux subsystem.

 ## 0.4.0 Installing on Ubuntu